 About the wine:

-Once again, this is a vintage where Croizet Bages has improved in quality – it's evident and deserves praise, as it remains excellent value for a classified Pauillac.
-It needs time in the glass to open up, as it has an extremely rich tannic structure.
-It's a masculine style with a savory, robust, and high-quality character that is building slowly but surely.
+Once again, this is a vintage in which Croizet Bages has improved in quality—it’s evident, and it deserves praise, as it remains excellent value for a classified Pauillac.
+It needs time in the glass to open up because it has an extremely rich tannic structure.
+It is a masculine style with a savory, robust character and good quality that develops slowly but surely.
 Eric Boissenot is a consultant.
-2024 - 2038
+2024–2038

 Guide Hachette des vins